rickMcGavin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 47: February 20, 2017

+- [x] 100 minutes React practice
+- [x] JavaScript 30: Day 12.

+Right now I'm focused solely on React.
+I do love how fast React can be.
+I hate how ugly it is.
+I just can't deny that.
+It's hideous to look at.
+I don't like how it has bizarre naming conventions also where you sometimes Capitalize and sometimes you don't.
+Plain ol' JS was a lot easier to grasp.
+Ok, enough griping.

+I seriously am stuck on video 13 of this course.
+It doesn't make a ton of sense to me why it's not working.
+Everything seems to check out.
+When I copy and paste the stepped solutions code, it still fails.
+What the hell???

 ### Day 46: February 19, 2017

 - [x] 50 minutes on JavaScript 30